rooseveltframework/express-browser-reload/README.md

 Params API:

 - `route`: What Express route to put the client-side JS file on.
 Default: `/express-browser-reload.js`.
 - `skipDeletingConnections`: Whether to skip purging HTTP connections on the Express server when it restarts.
 If you're already handling this on your Express server yourself, set this param to `true` to prevent errors.
+Default: `false`.